diogoaurelio/schedoscopeWiki/Hive-Transformation.md

 # Examples

-An example of a minimal
+An example of a minimal Hive transformation receiving a query directly as a string:

+   transformVia(() =>
+     HiveTransformation(
+       """
+       INSERT INTO example.example_view
+       SELECT * FROM example.source_view
+       """
+     ))